karkman/MetagenomeCourse2019/R_for_overdispersed_data/README.md

 at the high end.
 We conclude that the negative binomial model provides a better description of the data than the over-dispersed Poisson model.

+# Machine learning with randomforests

+Machine learning allows to look at effects which are not linear and has many applications in data science.
+You can also use them to look at metagenome data.

 ``` r
 #Random forests to get the best predictors for ARG sum abundance
 df <- data.frame(SUM=mean(sample_data(baby_ARG_PHY)$SSU_SUM)*sample_sums(baby_ARG_PHY), DIET=sample_data(baby_ARG_PHY)$DIET, Age=sample_data(baby_ARG_PHY)$Age)